 “Visions Six,” the annual exhibit by the associate members of Topanga Canyon Gallery, opened on February 9th.
-Stop in, the exhbition will be on view through March 3rd.
-See below for address and gallery hours.
+Stop in, the exhibition will be on view through March 3, 2013.

 Topanga Canyon Gallery, known for highly individual and accomplished work from its members, is pleased to display pieces by: Linda Bolhuis, dyes on silk; Christo Brock, photography; Teri Garcia, graphite on paper; Susan Haskell, glass; Carmen Monne photography; and Carole Spence, acrylic painting.

 Linda Bolhuis (see image, below left) is widely recognized for her exquisitely designed and impeccably executed work in which she uses the Serti technique of painting with dyes on silk.